- 1 Device Overview

 lspci will show the USB controller on the system.

-The experience may vary across various controllers.
+The experience will vary across various controllers.
 Generally speaking, bus-power is ideal for SISO operation.
 If you are using both channels of a USRP B210 we recommend an external power supply.
-We provide a power supply with the USRP B210.
+We sell an external power supply that works with a variety of USRPs.

 How much power does the USRP consume?